 |14.||Fujifilm XQ1||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |16.||Nikon P7800||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the 60D has a microphone port, which is missing on the X30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 60D (unlike the X30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the X30 have been discontinued, but can regularly be found used on ebay.
+The 60D was replaced by the Canon 70D, while the X30 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.